 Action – checked reviews of the same and decided to read.
 Book purchased.

 Investment – Time and efforts invested in reading and acquiring thoughts of the Author.
 Also in putting thoughts through this post.
-Also while recommending this book to others, I will be also reading the same for couple of times more to get the thoughts imbibe in me.
+Also while recommending this book to others, I will be also reading the same for a couple of times more to get the thoughts to imbibe in me.